israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Put another way, ASI helps the parser to determine when a statement ends.
 Normally, it ends with a semicolon.

+ASI dictates that a statement also ends if:

 ### Code block
 A block set that use to group statements , expression and declaration together (and can be zero statement either), functions, or if statement are some sort of block statements